angular/angular/adev/src/content/guide/components/lifecycle.md

 The `ngDoCheck` method runs before every time Angular checks a component's template for changes.

-You can use this lifecycle hook to manually check for state changes outside of Angular's normal change detection, manually updating the component's state.
+You can use this lifecycle hook to manually check for state changes outside of Angular's normal change detection process, manually updating the component's state.

 This method runs very frequently and can significantly impact your page's performance.
 Avoid defining this hook whenever possible, only using it when you have no alternative.